 Hiker Killed In Fall After Assault on Mountain Camp

-JOHANNESBURG, South Africa (AP) _ A climber fell 1,000 feet to his death after he and his companion were attacked at their campsite high in the Drakensberg mountains, police said today.
+JOHANNESBURG, South Africa (AP) _ A climber fell 1,000 feet to his death after he and a companion were attacked by blacks at their campsite high in the Drakensberg mountains, authorities said Saturday.

-The companion, Lourens Lombard, escaped and wandered barefoot through the rugged mountain area for three days before reaching the resort where they had begun the hike, police said.
+The second man, Lourens Lombard, was injured but escaped and wandered barefoot through the rugged mountain area for three days before arriving in tattered clothes Friday at the resort where they began the hike, police said.

-According to police, the two white climbers were attacked by a group of blacks early Tuesday.
-The dead man, identified as Phillip van Rensburg of Pretoria, apparently fell off a cliff while trying to flee from the stone- throwing assailants.
+According to police, a group of blacks attacked the two white climbers early Tuesday.
+They said that Phillip van Rensburg apparently fell off a cliff while trying to flee from assailants throwing stones.

-The two climbers, reportedly on their first hike in the Drakensberg, had pitched their camp near the summit of a 13,680-foot peak called the Saddle, part of the escarpment that runs along the border of South Africa’s Natal province and the country of Lesotho.
+The climbers were both from Pretoria and reportedly on their first hike in the Drakensberg.
+Police said the two pitched their camp near the summit of a 13,680-foot peak called the Saddle, part of the escarpment that runs along the border of South Africa’s Natal province and the country of Lesotho.

-Lombard, was suffered head and back injuries, told police that when he returned to the campsite after the attack, Van Rensburg had disappeared and all their belongings had been taken.
+Lombard, who suffered head and back injuries, told police he returned to the campsite after the attack, to find Van Rensburg missing and all their belongings gone.